hbroek/reken/documentation/developer-guide/chapter-4.md

 **Syntax:**
 **`data-on-[event]`="[code to execute]"**

 The `data-on-` attribute is similar to `data-action` but is used for executing JavaScript code in response to any native event.
-Similar to the `data-action` attribute the `e` variable provides access to the event details.
+Identical to the `data-action` attribute, the `e` variable provides access to the event details.

 **Example:**
 ```javascript